TallKite/linnstrument-firmware/README.md

   *Hammer-ons require ChanPerNote or ChanPerRow mode.
 The note-on that sounds the hammer-on note is sent immediately after the note-off that mutes the earlier note.
 (The opposite is true during a OneChan trill in "X" or "X+Z" mode, to allow single-trigger).*

-DOUBLE-STOPS: Hammer-ons change polyphonic to monophonic when inside the zone and outside the wait time.
-In OneChannel mode, double-stops change monophonic to polyphonic when *outside* the zone and *inside* the wait time.
+DOUBLE-STOPS: Hammer-ons change polyphonic to monophonic when on the same row, inside the zone and outside the wait time.
+Double-stops change monophonic to polyphonic when *not* on the same row, *outside* the zone and *inside* the wait time.
 Great for fiddle music! (not yet implemented)

-  *Details: The new note is sent to a new midi channel one greater (1 --> 2, 2--> 3, etc., but 16 --> 15).
-When a 3rd note is played, it takes the place of the note nearest in pitch, and as a tiebreaker, the nearest row.*
+  *Details: Double-stops use the same zone and wait settings as hammer-ons.
+Requires OneChannel mode.
+The new note is sent to a new midi channel one greater (1 -> 2, 2 -> 3, etc., but 16 -> 15), so you'll need an extra instance of your mono synth.
+If a 3rd note is played, it takes the place of the note on the nearest row, and as a tiebreaker, nearest in pitch.*

 LOW ROW XYZ JOYSTICK MODE